Cepr0/sb-querydsl-sd-demo/readme.md

 ```

 Here we excluded unnecessary `id` property from filtering,
-made 'like' with ignore case filter for all `String` properties of our entity
+made 'like with ignore case' filter for all `String` properties of our entity
 and implemented two `between` filters for `age` property and for `dob` property (date of birth).

 (see details here: https://stackoverflow.com/a/35158320)